 If you have any questions please contact our Tax Department

 Answers to Property Tax General Questions

 Annual Tax Sale

 Every year a tax sale is held on the last Monday in September.
-The 2017 Tax Sale was held on September 25, 2017 in Council Chambers at 10 am.
+The 2018 Tax Sale will be held on September 24, 2018 in Council Chambers at 10 am.
 All taxes must be paid by December 31 of every year.
 Properties with delinquent taxes (3 years outstanding) are subject for sale.
 If not paid, the property will then accrue interest on a daily basis with rates assigned by the provincial government.

 - Complete and sign the enrolment /authorization form (PAP Form).

 - Attach your personal blank cheque marked “void.”

 - Mail, deliver or email this form & void cheque to our office.